 While PSAPs can never replace a hearing aid and are often at the center of heated debate among medical professionals, countless individuals afflicted by mild hearing loss experience improved quality of life thanks to these devices.

-Hearing aids can be notoriously expensive; they generally range between $2,500 and more than $4,000.
+Hearing aids can be notoriously expensive; they generally range between $2,000 and more than $4,000.
 If you suspect that you are suffering from hearing loss, seeking the correct treatment is essential.
-For your health and safety, we urge you to consult an audiologist regarding the best hearing aid for your hearing loss needs.

 For those who don't have severe hearing loss and need a simple and effective volume boost, there are a wide variety of affordable personal hearing amplification products available.
 These are priced anywhere from $20 for a basic, entry-level model to $200+ for PSAPs that offer higher levels of convenience, personalization, and overall design quality.